bpt26/parsimony/2_optimise_starting_tree/README.md

 | IQ-TREE   | 5         | 294250          | 112034            |

 * longer because I forgot to switch of ml branch length optimisation, and/or because it had TBR moves in as well (which never helped so I turned off)
 The other IQ-TREE times increase because I was tentatively increasing the SPR radius.
-I think one can usually expect that a single run with a larger SPR radius is sufficient.
+I think one can usually expect that a single run with a larger SPR radius is sufficient (each attempts 100 rounds of SPR or until no further improvements are found)

-TODO: we do not yet know why UShER and IQ-TREE get different parsimony scores.
+NB - the difference between UShER and IQ-TREE may at first seem a little odd.
+Why don't both get the same parsimony score when they have the same SPR radius.
+There are two differences.
+First, UShER is doing one round (if I undersood correctly) of SPR moves, and IQ-TREE is doing 100.
+This should make UShER worse.
+But UShER gets a *better* score than IQ-TREE with a radius of 40 (294307 vs. 294519).
+The other difference is that UShER has 'true' polytomies.
+So a radius of 40 can trivially see through a large polytomy.
+IQ-TREE does not have true polytomies.
+Instead it has minimum branch lengths.
+This means that IQ-TREE SPR moves may not see through large true polytomies, simply because they are represented as randomly-resolved bifurcating trees.

+This leads me to suspect that UShER should be able to do much better than IQ-TREE if we set the radius to 100, since IQ-TREE's score with a radius of 100 is still a little better than UShER's with a radius of 40.

 ## 2.3 Optimise starting tree with pseudo-likelihood in FastTreeMP